Trust & clarity

 What does ChessIQ turn into training?

-Missed opportunities and major mistakes from your analyzed games become puzzle positions in your local training lanes.
+Missed opportunities and major mistakes from your analyzed games can become training positions when they pass the save checks.

 What ChessIQ is measuring